fayssel1993/AppLinkr/README.md

 2. **Set environment variables** in the Vercel dashboard (Project Settings → Environment Variables):
    - `PASSWORD`: admin password for the `/admin` panel.
    - `SERVER_URL`: the public URL of your deployment (e.g., `https://your-app.vercel.app`).
+   - `FALLBACK_URL`: optional URL to redirect desktop/unknown devices when no platform-specific store link is available.
 3. **Deploy** from the repository root:
    ```bash
    vercel --prod